deisthree/steward-demo-s3/README.md

 credentials which get written into a secret called `s3-demo-secret`, in the same namespace as the `Binding` itself.

+# charts/s3-uploader

+This chart installs a job that consumes the secret output from the charts/binding chart, connects to the S3 bucket described in the secret, and uploads a jpeg image to the bucket.

 # Prerequisites

 You must have AWS credentials with full S3 and IAM access.
 The access key